steveculshaw/brindlewoodbay/mystery-of-the-long-dark-teatime-of-the-soulless.md

 * **Clue:** Her pink, fizzy drink smells of pomegranate ... poisoned!

-Mrs.Carfax invites Atsidi upstairs for a game of checkers.<br>
+Mrs. Carfax invites Atsidi upstairs for a game of checkers.<br>
 Krystal heads to the "Phantasia in lace", one of the themed bedrooms; Stockton says it was the master bedroom.<br>
 Her room is at the back, and it's a tip ... she's been living here since it opened.